melodiaz23/git/README.md

 	git merge --no-ff [name of the branch]
 	// Recursive strategy
 	// We can also use this recursive merging strategy in cases where our fast-forward merge all the works.

+	git tag

+remove:

+	git tag -d [name of the tag]

+adding a tag of the last commit

+	git tag -a [number of the version] -m '[message]' // Anotated tag